Stage 1: Self-Discovery | Your Shadow

 Contemporary psychology has validated Jung's core insight through different language.
 Daniel Wegner's research on thought suppression (the "white bear" experiments, published in 1987) demonstrated the ironic process: the more you try not to think about something, the more it intrudes.
 Suppressing a thought or feeling makes it stronger, not weaker.

-James Pennebaker's expressive writing research, spanning decades from the 1980s onward, has shown that people who write about their suppressed or traumatic experiences show measurable improvements in physical health, immune function, and psychological well-being.
-The mechanism appears to be integration: when you put hidden material into words, it moves from the unconscious into the conscious, where it loses some of its power over you.
+James Pennebaker's expressive writing research has shown that people who write about their suppressed or traumatic experiences show measurable improvements in physical health, immune function, and psychological well-being.
+This is because when we put hidden material into words, it moves from the unconscious into the conscious, where it loses some of its power over us.

 Self-concept and the rejected self